 Filter cloth is used for separation of solids and clear liquid filtration as in the cleaning of fuels or hydraulic liquids, or in water treatment.

-Woven Stainless Steel Filtration Cloth is produced in the following weave styles:
+Stainless Steel Filter Cloth is produced in the following weave styles:

 Stainless Steel Filter Cloth, Twill Dutch Weave In a Twill Dutch Double Weave the shute wires are driven up so tightly that there is always a shute wire above and below the warp wires, creating a weave with the warp wires completely covered.
 The flow-pass geometry is extremely tortuous, insuring excellent particle size retention.

-Plain Dutch Filter Cloth Plain Dutch Weaves can accommodate high flow rates with a relatively low pressure drop.
-They are woven with each warp and weft (shute) wire passing over and under one wire.
-The shute wires are smaller in diameter than the warp wires and are driven up close together, creating a dense weave.
+Plain Dutch Filter Cloth The wires are woven with each warp and weft (shute) wire passing over and under one wire.
+The weft wires are smaller in diameter than the warp wires and are driven up close together, creating a dense weave.

 ABSOLUTE MICRON RETENTION